zeittresor/PythonSH/README.md

 https://github.com/user-attachments/assets/212716bd-2344-423a-8c95-98bd59c96fad

-(btw. you can copy a seed to reproduce the same song but make changes to the used instruments and volumes of each midi channel in the finetune tab or add more channels with extra functions.)
+(btw. you can copy a seed to reproduce the same song but make changes to the used instruments and volumes of each midi channel in the finetune tab or add more channels with extra functions.
+In this example case the output filename was "Electric and Machine_seed1666653313.mid")

 Prompt Mode: